georgegu1997/comp2012h-patterns/readme.txt

  *  the names of lab TAs, classmates, or course staff members.
  **********************************************************************/

+I saw some of codes in the github about this project.
+Main those of a previous HKUST student, TAN Shuhao.

 /**********************************************************************
  *  Describe any serious problems you encountered.
  **********************************************************************/

+Nothing very serious.

 /**********************************************************************
  *  List any other comments here.
 Feel free to provide any feedback